dapperlabs/nba-smart-contracts/README.md

 ## Introduction

-This repository contains the smart contracts and transactions that implement the core functionality of NBA Topshot.
+This repository contains the smart contracts and transactions that implement the core functionality of NBA Top Shot.

 The smart contracts are written in Cadence, a new resource oriented smart contract programming language designed for the Flow Blockchain.

-### What is NBA Topshot
+### What is NBA Top Shot

-NBA Topshot is the official digital collecitibles game for the National Basketball Association.
+NBA Top Shot is the official digital collecitibles game for the National Basketball Association.
 Players collect and trade digital collectibles that represent highlights from the best players in the world.
 See more at nbatopshot.com